Cities appealing 2020 census count garner only small wins - The Boston Globe

-Of the dozen or so municipalities that have appealed and had the results made public by the U.S. Census Bureau, the biggest gain so far has been 1,958 residents in tiny Whiteville, which now has a revised population of 4,564 residents and could see a significant boost in the money it gets from the state and federal governments.
+Of the dozen or so municipalities that have appealed and had the results made public by the US Census Bureau because they say residents were overlooked during the nation’s last headcount, the biggest gain so far has been 1,958 residents in Whiteville, which now has a revised population of 4,564 residents and could see a significant boost in the money it gets from the state and federal governments.

 Milwaukee has another appeal still pending, claiming 16,500 residents were overlooked in houses and apartments primarily in communities of color.
-The 2020 census put Milwaukee at 577,222 residents, down about 3% from 2010.
+The 2020 census put Milwaukee at 577,222 residents, down about 3 percent from 2010.

 Advertisement

-“We will take the 817 people to start,” said Jeff Fleming, a spokesman for Milwaukee Mayor Cavalier Johnson.
+“We will take the 817 people to start,” said Jeff Fleming, a spokesperson for Milwaukee Mayor Cavalier Johnson.
 “We have to fight when they tell us we lost population.”

-The statistical agency has posted the results for more than a dozen municipalities, with a gain of as little as four people in Cleveland, Georgia, where one additional home was added to the city’s boundaries.
+The statistical agency has posted the results for more than a dozen municipalities, with a gain of as few as four people in Cleveland, Ga., where one additional home was added to the city’s boundaries.
+Kevin Harris, the city’s administrator, said the Census Bureau didn’t inform local officials where the population gain occurred in the city of 3,518 residents.

 Advertisement